top of page

 About the Author

 Her short fiction and poetry have appeared in literary journals and anthologies, including Literal Latte, Rivet, Pioneertown, Crab Fat Magazine, and Musings.
-Her story “Mandorla,” winner of the Literal Latte Short, Short Story Award, served as an early seed for the speculative series she is currently completing.
+Her story “Mandorla,” winner of the Literal Latte Short, Short Story Award, served as an early seed for the series she is currently completing.

 Contact